ethanwillis/slate/source/index.html.md

   </item>
 </params>

-## JavaScript List widget
+## JavaScript for Publisher Widget

-List widget allows to create list of user published protocols.
-Widget has two modes: `edit mode` - allows users to see and selecet their public protocols. `view mode` - allows evreyone to see selected protocols.
+The Publisher Widget provides access to user's published protocols.
+It has two modes: `edit mode` - to selecet public protocols. `view mode` - to view selected protocols.

 <aside class="notice">
-To use widget in <code>edit mode</code> <code>access token</code> of concrete user is required.
-You need to authorize your user via OAuth and save/associate received access with your user and then use it in widget config.
+To use Publisher Widget in <code>edit mode</code> the user's **private** <code>access_token</code> is required.
 </aside>

-### JavaScript widget inizialization
+### JavaScript for Publisher Widget inizialization

-> widget inizialization

 ```js
   let MyWidget = _protocolsio.init({